What Dreams May Come (film): Reception

 The film was the second-highest-grossing film at the US box office in its opening weekend behind Antz, and went on to gross $55 million in the United States and Canada, with a further $20 million internationally, for a worldwide total of $75 million.

 On its initial release, critical reception for What Dreams May Come was mixed.
 On Rotten Tomatoes, the film has an approval rating of 52%, based on 69 reviews, with an average score of 5.70/10.
 The site's critical consensus reads, "An insubstantial plot overshadows the beautiful, surreal scenery."
 On Metacritic, the film has a weighted average score of 44 out of 100, based on reviews from 25 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times awarded the film three and a half stars out of four, remarking:

 This is a film that even in its imperfect form shows how movies can imagine the unknown, can lead our imaginations into wonderful places.
 And it contains heartbreakingly effective performances by Robin Williams and Annabella Sciorra."

 James Berardinelli of ReelViews gave What Dreams May Come three stars out of four, saying:

 Many movies have offered representations of heaven and hell, but few with as much conviction and creativity as What Dreams May Come.
 The plot, which focuses on the sacrifices one man will make for true love, is neither complicated nor original, but, bolstered by the director's incredible visual sense, it becomes an affecting piece of drama.

-Owen Gleiberman of Entertainment Weekly gave the film a C+, writing, "There's a central contradiction in a fairy tale like this one: the film may preach to the audience about matters of the spirit, but its bejeweled special-effects vision of the afterlife can't help but come off as aggressively literal-minded."
+Owen Gleiberman of Entertainment Weekly gave the film a C+, writing that "There's a central contradiction in a fairy tale like this one: the film may preach to the audience about matters of the spirit, but its bejeweled special-effects vision of the afterlife can't help but come off as aggressively literal-minded."

 Leonard Maltin, in his annual publication TV Movies, gave the film a "BOMB" rating, describing it as being "off-putting gobbledygook".

 In an interview regarding adaptations of his work, Richard Matheson stated, "I will not comment on What Dreams May Come except to say that a major producer in Hollywood said to me, 'They should have shot your book.'
 Amen.
-I must add that the producer, Stephen Simon, tried to get my script filmed for many years so I can't fault him for finally having to go the route he did in order to get the film made."
+I must add that the producer, Stephen Simon, tried to get my script filmed for many years, so I can't fault him for finally having to go the route he did in order to get the film made."